status-im/keycard-site/source/docs/applet_installation.md

 ---
 id: applet_installation
-title: Getting Started
+title: Card Setup
 ---

 # Preparing the card

+Keycard ships with all applets fully installed but not initialized.
+The most convenient way to initialize and manage the card is to install the [Keycard Connect](https://github.com/status-im/keycard-connect) Android app.
+It allows to fully initialize a card with pairing key, PIN, PUK and BIP39 seed.
+It also provides basic functionality like changing credentials, changing or removing keys and clear pairing slots.
+The last functionality is especially useful if you are integrating with Keycard and accidentally fill all pairing slots.
+Using the "Unpair others" button will remove all pairing except the Keycard Connect's one.

-If you got a Keycard and you are integrating it in your project, you will most likely want to reset the applet status completely for testing purposes.
+In some cases you might want to reset the applet status completely for testing purposes.
 This is done by reinstalling the applet, which can be accomplished using the [Keycard CLI](https://github.com/status-im/keycard-cli).
 To use the Keycard CLI, a USB reader is needed to be able to communicate with the card.
+The repository contains example scripts for applet reinstallation.

 ## Card requirements